ta4j/ta4j-wiki/Forecast-Indicators.md

 - The historical lookback does not contain enough valid returns.
 - A price forecast cannot be converted because the decision-index price is invalid or non-positive.

-Always check `distribution.isStable()` before reading summary values in reporting code.
+Prefer projection indicators for rule and indicator composition.
+If you intentionally inspect raw `ForecastDistribution` snapshots in reporting or diagnostics, check `isStable()` before reading summary values.
 Projection indicators return `NaN` for unstable distributions, which normal ta4j rules will treat as not satisfying comparisons.

 ## Avoiding Look-Ahead Bias